 Then it began the second major upturn in price that confirmed silver as a legitimate crisis investment.
 From a price level of less than $9 in late 2008, it reached nearly $50 per ounce in 2011.
 That's a return of more than 500% in the space of less than three years.

 By the end of 2014, the price declined to the $16 range, even falling as low as $12 in early 2020.
-But now it seems to be at the beginning of another possible historic price rise, having risen to more than $22 per ounce in less than six months.
+But in March 2020 (the early days of the COVID-19 pandemic), silver spiked once again up to nearly $30 per ounce.

 Based on price action, it seems that there's a time to be in silver and a time to be out — which is most of the time.